diglactic/laravel-breadcrumbs/README.md

  FAQ
 --------------------------------------------------------------------------------

-### There's a new version of Laravel - can you add support for it?

-Since version 5.3.2, there is no maximum version of Laravel specified in [composer.json](composer.json), so most of the time it will just work.

-If it breaks for any reason, it will be fixed when (1) someone [submits a pull request](#new-version-of-laravel) to fix it, or (2) I decide to upgrade my own applications - whichever comes first.
-In practice it's usually the former because I don't generally upgrade on day 1.

 ### Why is there no Breadcrumbs::resource() method?

 A few people have suggested adding `Breadcrumbs::resource()` to match [`Route::resource()`](https://laravel.com/docs/5.7/controllers#resource-controllers), but no-one has come up with a good implementation that (a) is flexible enough to deal with translations, nested resources, etc., and (b) isn't overly complex as a result.